A 12-year-old Sutton school boy was assaulted after argument with fellow pupil

 Two pupils from a Sutton school got into an argument and a 12-year-old boy was assaulted.

-The incident happened at Sutton Community Academy in High Pavement, Sutton, yesterday (Thursday, July 18).
+The incident, on Barnes Crescent, happened near Sutton Community Academy in High Pavement, on Thursday, July 18.

 "We have met with the parents of both involved children this morning.